Information for applicants

 What happens at the interview (primary and secondary):

-Here are tasks you should complete once you have been made an offer, prior to joining the course in September.
+Pre-course tasks (primary and secondary): these tasks should be completed once you have been made an offer, prior to joining the course in September.